Brooklyn-Style/Magic_Roll/README.md

 - `Backspace` after being used or if more than 400ms has passed since the last keypress.
 This gets backspace off the pinky and brings up the index's usage a little bit.

 ### *Right Half:*
 Nearly all of the consonants have been placed on this side to minimize outrolls, redirects, and one-handed strings, with the top row being favored to keep scissors low.
+This unfortunately results in more movement but I haven't had a problem with it.

 `N` is similar to `H` in that it usually comes before a consonant so it's been placed on the pinky.
 The rest of the letters aren't nearly as unidirectional but even so, they've been arranged for inrolls as well.